SidonTheTroll/cave-of-ordeals/Biology/notes/5-molecular-basis-of-inheritance.md

 > [!NOTE]
 > RNA is the first evolved genetic material but DNA is more stable.

+> [!IMPORTANT]
-> [!IMPORTANT] Criteria for Genetic Material
+> - Criteria for Genetic Material
 >   1. Should be able to replicate
 >   2. Should be chemically and structurally stable.
-> 3. Should provide scope for slow mutations for evolution.
+>   3. Should provide scope for slow mutations for volution.
 >   4. Should be able to express itself in the form of 'Mendelian Characters'.